 RTN (Reversing Technology Network) is a non-commercial community dedicated to creating useful, and powerful tools, and sharing knowledge about reverse engineering, and coding.
-Visitors are invited to join our board and ask about every aspect of reverse engineering and coding.Join Discord
+Visitors are invited to join our Discord server and ask about every aspect of reverse engineering and coding.Join Discord

-MaxX0r started programming small tools for World of Warcraft at a young age.
+MaxXor started programming addons for World of Warcraft at a young age.
 A short time later, he began to look behind the scenes of other programs in which his passion for IT security and in particular reverse engineering began.
-In his free time, he supports open source projects such as Monero.
+In his free time, he supports various open source projects.
 He graduated from university with a master's degree and works in the field of IT security.
-His other hobbies include reading and computer & board games.
+His other hobbies include reading, computer & board games and traveling.

 766F6964 began coding in 2009 and got into reverse engineering in 2013.
 Currently he is studying computer science in Germany and his main interest is focused around the IT-Security scene, especially around (de)obfuscation, cryptography and system penetration tests.
 Other hobbies include gaming, reading, listening to (heavy!) music, and sports.